Marko Topić

-Marko Topić (born 1 January 1976) is a Bosnian retired professional footballer who played as a forward.
-On the club level, he last played for Russian side Saturn Moscow Oblast, representing Bosnia and Herzegovina internationally.
+Marko Topić (born 1 January 1976) is a Bosnian former professional footballer who played as a forward.
+He represented Bosnia and Herzegovina internationally.

 Club career

 Born in Orašje, Bosnia and Herzegovina, Yugoslavia, Topić started his professional career at post-war Croatia in 1994.

 In 1998, he was signed by A.C.
 Milan but sent to Monza in co-ownership deal for 650 million lire (€335,697).
 He was bought back in June 2001 for 1 billion lire (€516,457).
 Monza also signed Matteo Pelatti for 400 million lire as compensation.

 After Energie Cottbus relegated in 2003, he signed for VfL Wolfsburg.

 International career

-He made his debut for Bosnia and Herzegovina in a November 1997 friendly match away against Tunisia and has earned a total of 24 caps, scoring 2 goals.
+Topić made his debut for Bosnia and Herzegovina in a November 1997 friendly match away against Tunisia and has earned a total of 24 caps, scoring 2 goals.
 His final international was a June 2009 friendly against Oman.